-At the A888 by Loch an Dùin a group of soaking cyclists were noisily anticipating the allegedly jolly pub at Northbay but the walking trail eschews such frivolity, taking us instead up and over another boggy moor in order to gain a view of the world-famous Barra airport (where the planes land on a beach, as you’ll be told with great excitement on this island whenever you encounter civilised tourists in dry, clean clothes).
+At the A888 by Loch an Dùin a group of soaking cyclists were noisily anticipating the allegedly jolly pub at Northbay, but the walking trail eschews such frivolity, taking us instead up and over another boggy moor in order to gain a view of the world-famous Barra airport.
+Here the planes land on a beach, as you’ll be told with great excitement on this island whenever you encounter civilised tourists in dry, clean clothes.

 Eriskay seems an interesting, romantic and mysterious island but mysterious to me it remains as the Hebridean Way barely tickles its north-western corner.
-I see on the island’s Facebook page that, recognising this, there’s a plan to install a bunkhouse that would encourage walkers to linger but there was still no sign of this in May 2018.
+I see on the island’s Facebook page that, recognising this, there’s a plan to install a bunkhouse that would encourage walkers to linger.
+There was still no sign of this in May 2018.

 The trail does, however, pass through the main settlement which is imaginatively named Am Baile (The Village).

 Here, there’s a well-reputed community shop but this is firmly closed on Sundays.
-Be of good cheer, though, as there’s also the well-reputed Am Politician pub which is very much open and selling hot food on a Sunday teatime.
-I enjoyed my hot meal there very much.
-I’d have enjoyed a hot meal of almost anything at this point, although at other points I might have made a few picky suggestions about the cuisine, but for goodness’ sake, a hot meal, in the Outer Hebrides, on a Sunday – miraculous!
-And reviewing the place as I found it would be useless as it’s about to change hands this summer.
-All good luck and much success to the new proprietors, the Polly is a great community pub and a vital resource for chilled, hungry Hebridean Way hikers.
+Be of good cheer, though, as there’s also the well-reputed Am Politician pub which was very much open and selling hot food on a Sunday teatime.
+I enjoyed my hot meal there very much although I’d have enjoyed a hot meal of almost anything at this point.
+At other points I might have made a few picky suggestions about the cuisine but, for goodness’ sake, a hot meal in the Outer Hebrides on a Sunday – miraculous!
+The Polly is a great community pub and a vital resource for chilled, hungry Hebridean Way hikers.

-By May in the Outer Hebrides you’re not really constrained by day length.
-It’s still more or less light enough to pitch a tent at ten in the evening.
+By May in the Outer Hebrides you’re not really constrained by day length, it’s still light enough to pitch a tent at ten in the evening.
 Hence I lingered over my sticky toffee pudding before braving the causeway to South Uist.
-Again, it was a bit silly ticking off four islands in my first full day, but the thought of facing two hungry days on Harris due to a possible Sabbath issue seven days hence was exercising my mind, not to mention my legs.
+It was a bit silly ticking off four islands in my first full day but the thought of facing two hungry days on Harris due to a possible Sabbath issue seven days hence was exercising my mind, not to mention my legs.